 Public gatherings of more than 50 people are forbidden and people are requested to socially distance.
-On 8 October, the government implemented an exception from this rule for restaurants, cafés and other establishments serving beverages and food.
+The government has on 8 October implemented an exception from this rule for restaurants, cafés and other establishments serving beverages and food.
 There is no limitation on how many people each establishment can host.
-The rules only state that businesses cannot have an unlimited number of customers and that the number of customers must correspond to the establishment's size and other conditions.
-The goal is to provide this type of exemption for other areas as well, such as shopping malls and indoor swimming pools.
+The rules only state that businesses cannot have an unlimited number of guests and that the number of guests must correspond to the establishment's size and other conditions.
+However, if a restaurant or bar wants to arrange a concert, all attendees must be seated.
+The goal is to provide such exemption for other areas as well, e.g. shopping malls and indoor swimming pools.

-However, in order to be exempted, businesses such as restaurants, bars, cafés, nightclubs and other businesses that serve food or beverages to customers must take measures so that people do not queue up with a high risk of spreading COVID-19 and therefore still maintain distance from each other.
+However, in order to be exempted, businesses such as restaurants, bars, cafés and other businesses that serve food or beverages to customers must take measures so that people do not queue up with a high risk of spreading COVID-19 and therefore still keep a distance from each other.
+The number of individuals who can sit at a table is limited to eight and there must be a distance of one metre, or more between groups of visitors.
+From 11 November, bars and restaurants are not permitted to sell alcohol after 22:00.

 Travellers are asked not to take public transport unless essential.
 For more detailed information, please see the Public Health Agency's FAQ in English.